 The best place to begin your hike, is at the Lake Mead National Recreation Area Alan Bible Visitor Center trailhead.

 The flat area before the gate is the approximate site of Lawler, the railroad junction where the Six Companies Railroad (built to haul aggregate for the concrete used in the dam, power houses, and ancillary works) met the U.S. Government railroad that ran from Boulder City to the edge of the canyon above the dam.
-The Lawler junction probably consisted of a short section of double track, three turnouts, and a shed for switch tenders and a telegraph operator.

 On the easy wide path you first pass through a high cut in the red, iron-rich volcanic rock.
 The cut was blasted out in 1930 for trains to pass through, carrying stone to the dam site.